-Deferred Enforced Departure (DED) is very similar to TPS but derives from the president's foreign policy authority rather than from a specific law.56 There are no explicit criteria for making DED decisions or for determining who would be eligible for DED once a designation is determined.
-Just like TPS holders, DED beneficiaries receive a work permit and stay of deportation; however, they are not permitted to travel abroad.57
+Deferred Enforced Departure (DED) is very similar to TPS but derives from the president's foreign policy authority rather than from a specific law.
+56 There are no explicit criteria for making DED decisions or for determining who would be eligible for DED once a designation is determined.
+Just like TPS holders, DED beneficiaries receive a work permit and stay of deportation; however, they are not permitted to travel abroad.
+57

-As of July 2024, there are three groups designated for DED:
+As of July 2024, there are four groups designated for DED:

-- Liberian nationals (effective until June 30, 2026);58 - Certain residents of Hong Kong (effective until February 5, 2025).59 - Palestinian nationals (effective until August 14, 2025).60
+- Liberian nationals (effective until June 30, 2026);58 - Certain residents of Hong Kong (effective until February 5, 2025).59 - Palestinian nationals (effective until August 14, 2025).
+60 - Lebanese nationals (effective until January 26, 2026).
+61

-Some Liberians originally covered by DED may have been eligible for permanent resident status under Section 7611 of the National Defense Authorization Act for Fiscal Year 2020,61 Liberian Refugee Immigration Fairness (LRIF).62 Under the LRIF as enacted on December 20, 2019, certain Liberian nationals were given a one-year window to pursue permanent residency in the U.S.63 This window was subsequently extended for an additional year, through December 20, 2021.64
+Some Liberians originally covered by DED may have been eligible for permanent resident status under Section 7611 of the National Defense Authorization Act for Fiscal Year 2020,62 Liberian Refugee Immigration Fairness (LRIF).63 Under the LRIF as enacted on December 20, 2019, certain Liberian nationals were given a one-year window to pursue permanent residency in the U.S.64 This window was subsequently extended for an additional year, through December 20, 2021.65